This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 - 1 serving sautéed broccoli

-3. Exercise Less to Lose More Weight
+3. Exercise Differently to Lose More Weight

 Believe it or not, here’s how to lose weight fast with exercise: do less, not more.
-If you want to break through a weight-loss plateau, jumpstart your metabolism and burn belly fat fast, there is no better type of exercise than burst training and Tabata training.
+If you want to break through a weight-loss plateau, jumpstart your metabolism and lose belly fat fast, there is no better type of exercise than burst training and Tabata training.
 Studies show that this type of exercise causes an afterburn effect in your body so you keep burning fat for hours after your workout.

 - Sprint on spin bike // Rest